filipeversehgi/greenyellow-nestjs-observability/README.md

 [OpenTelemetry](https://opentelemetry.io/) module for [Nest](https://github.com/nestjs/nest).

-This is a improovement on top of a fork of [NestJs Otel](https://raw.githubusercontent.com/pragmaticivan/nestjs-otel)
+This repository is based on a fork of [NestJs Otel](https://raw.githubusercontent.com/pragmaticivan/nestjs-otel), more tailored for the use we make inside our organization.

 ## What's Included